phamvuhoang/casual-games/README.md

 ## ar-balloon-pop-carnival
 `ar-balloon-pop-carnival/balloon-pop-carnival.html` is a time-limited carnival run where index fingers poke the balloons and pinches launch darts.
 A combo meter rewards rapid pops, a mega meter charges up for bonus fireworks, and a countdown timer keeps the pressure high.
 Grant webcam access, keep your hands visible, and burst as many balloons as you can before the clock runs out.

+## ar-anime-skills
+`ar-anime-skills/anime-skills.html` is a two-skill dojo that alternates between Spirit Gun finger-gun hits and Kamehameha-style wrist coordination.
+Score points by extending your index to fire a cyan beam, then switch to charging both wrists together to unleash a blue energy wave once you push them apart.
+The HUD highlights score and timer, a mirrored webcam feed keeps the gestures readable, and the sequence resets automatically after each success—allow camera access and keep hands centered to land every anime punchline.